-This itinerary, which we describe in detail in our article on visiting South Lake Union and the Amazon campus, includes a visit to the now-famous Amazon spheres (plus the, frankly pretty magical, dog park hidden at the base), Amazon’s experimental store “Amazon Go” (which allows shoppers to walk out with products without being a cashier or self-checkout) and ends at the banks of Lake Union, where you can explore the cultural heritage museum Center for Wooden Boats, and even set out on a free sail on certain days of the week.
+This itinerary, which we describe in detail in our article on visiting South Lake Union and the Amazon campus, includes a visit to the now-famous Amazon spheres (plus the, in my opinion , dog park hidden at the base), Amazon’s experimental store “Amazon Go” (which allows shoppers to walk out with products without being a cashier or self-checkout) and ends at the banks of Lake Union, where you can explore the cultural heritage museum Center for Wooden Boats, and even set out on a free sail on certain days of the week.

-Seattle has no shortage of live shows (at least, when we’re not in a pandemic).
+Seattle has no shortage of live shows.
 Live music and performance form an important part of the heart and history of Seattle.
 Whether it’s improv comedy, rock, symphony, ballet, or even burlesque (or BOY-lesque, the male-dancer equivalent) Seattle has a show to satisfy your interest.
 Live performances are a great way to spend your time solo traveling in Seattle.

 National Park & Pioneer Square